wixer1999/learning-git/READAME.md

-git diff -> shows difference between directory and staging git status -> shows the tracking/adding/commiting infos of the current files git restore-- staged file_name -> unstages the file_name
+git diff -> shows difference between directory and staging git status -> shows the tracking/adding/commiting infos of the current files git restore-- staged file_name -> unstages the file_name git branch -> shows the current and all branches in repo
 ```